Click on the week for red tide occurrences during that period in the past month

 --------------------------------------------------------------------------------

-A red tide was sighted during the past week, the Inter-departmental Red Tide Working Group reported today (March 8).
+Three red tides were sighted during the past week, the Inter-departmental Red Tide Working Group reported today (April 17).

-A spokesman for the working group said, "The red tide was formed by Noctiluca scintillans, which is commonly found in Hong Kong waters and non-toxic."
+A spokesman for the working group said, "Three red tides were formed by Gonyaulax polygramma, which is commonly found in Hong Kong waters and non-toxic."

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.